colyseus/colyseus.js/README.md

 ## React Native compatibility

 This client works with React Native.
-You need to install an aditional dependency for compatibility.
+You need to install an aditional dependency for compatibility and assign `window.localStorage` to `AsyncStorage`.

 ```
 npm install react-native-browser-polyfill
 ```

 ```
 // App.js
-require('react-native-browser-polyfill');
+import 'react-native-browser-polyfill';
+import { AsyncStorage } from 'react-native';
+window.localStorage = AsyncStorage;
 ```

-The only caveat inside React Native environment is that you can only join rooms after the first connection open.
+Another caveat is that you can only join rooms after the first connection open.

 ```
 var client = new Colyseus.Client('ws://localhost:2657');